1 - Deploy with Customized Images

 AZURE_RESOURCE_GROUPtruename of the resource group to be deployed (auto generated if not existed)

-MANAGEMENT_CLUSTER_NAMEfalsename of the kind management clustercapi
+MANAGEMENT_CLUSTER_NAMEtruename of the management cluster

 WORKLOAD_CLUSTER_TEMPLATEfalsepath to the cluster-api templatetests/k8s-azure-manifest/cluster-api/vmss-multi-nodepool.yaml